DavidBoja/Fitbit-smart-alarm/README.md

 4. second_threshold (1) --> integer signaling how many seconds does your heart rate need to be above the heart_threshold to create the alarm

-NOTE: you need to set the parameter t1 and the time of recurrence of the Heroku Scheduler at the same time.
+NOTE: the parameter t2 needs to be "bigger" than the time of recurrence set on the Heroku Scheduler since the app continues to make api requests until the alarm is not set or the time has not reached t2.

 ### 3) Google Drive (OPTIONAL)
 After the alarm has been set, an HR graph is created and saved to your Google Drive.